fabiocosta0305/fabiocosta0305.github.io/_posts/Wearing the Cape Playtest/2016-06-23-Asimov-Type.md

 + __Wireless:__ Normally an Asimov needs to hook themselves into a system somewhat physically (for example, via a connector jack or via nanomachines that estabilishes the interface).
 This Asimov has some kind of non-phisical connection (like WiFi, Bluetooth or 3G) that make it capable to connect itself to a system remotely.
 He still need to do _Interface_ checks to hook itself on them, and still need to know any information needed to do the connection (IP address, phone numbers, etc...).
 + __Multitask:__ Normally, an hooked up Asimov is defenseless.
 However, those who have _Multitask_ can React (and only React) by other skills while connected.
 + __Multi-acct:__ Normally an Asimov can connect to only a system per time.
 A _Multi-acct_ Asimov can control a number of connections equals his Discernment bonus.
 This, however, doesn't mean that he could do actions on all of them.
 For this, there's the Power Stunt _Master Control Processor_
-+ __Master Control Processor:__ the most powerful of Asimov's Stunts, by using this an Asimov can go and works as a central controller for all the systems he's hooked on the time (via _Multitask_).
-So, he can do an Action per system he's hooked on (via _Multi-acct_).
-He can also spare one of those actions to save it to _React_ to outside (Requires _Privilege Escalation_, _Multitask_ and _Multi-acct_)
++ __Master Control Processor:__ the most powerful of Asimov's Stunts, by using this an Asimov can go and works as a central controller for all the systems he's hooked on the time.
+So, he can do an Action that don't require rolls on each system him control and can choose on which system he'll do his roll action each round.
+He can also _React_ to outside actions on all those systems, except by Block (Requires _Privilege Escalation_, _Multitask_ and _Multi-acct_)

 ## Power Class Requirement